7.1 Sexual Assault First Response and Victim Rights

 Sexual Assault Response and Victim Rights

-TCOLE Chapter 17 begins by warning officers not to treat adult non-stranger sexual assault like a simple stranger attack.
+The Texas Basic Peace Officer Course (BPOC) opens its sexual assault unit by warning officers not to treat adult non-stranger sexual assault like a stranger attack.
 The offender is often known to the victim, visible injuries may be absent, and the assault may involve coercion, intoxication, threats, manipulation, or incapacitation rather than obvious force.
+Exam items exploit this by describing a calm, articulate victim who showered, delayed reporting, and knows the suspect, then offering a tempting wrong answer that closes the case.

-For exam purposes, keep consent separate from cooperation.
+For the exam, keep consent separate from cooperation.
 Penal Code Sec.
 1.07 defines consent as assent in fact, but BPOC stresses that silence is not consent and that a person who is unconscious, physically unable to resist, mentally impaired, or unaware due to intoxication cannot consent.
-A victim younger than 17 is treated as nonconsensual for sexual assault analysis, subject to the specific statute and any statutory exception.
+Penal Code Sec.
+22.011 lists the circumstances where consent is absent as a matter of law.
+A victim younger than 17 is generally treated as nonconsensual for sexual assault analysis, subject to the specific statute and any statutory exception.

 Officer taskBPOC emphasis